DevKishan/user-switching/readme.md

 [![](https://img.shields.io/wordpress/plugin/installs/user-switching?style=flat-square)](https://wordpress.org/plugins/user-switching/)
 [![](https://img.shields.io/github/actions/workflow/status/johnbillion/user-switching/integration-tests.yml?branch=develop&style=flat-square)](https://github.com/johnbillion/user-switching/actions)

 This plugin allows you to quickly swap between user accounts in WordPress at the click of a button.
 You'll be instantly logged out and logged in as your desired user.
-This is handy for for helping customers on WooCommerce sites, membership sites, testing environments, or for any site where administrators need to switch between multiple accounts.
+This is handy for helping customers on WooCommerce sites, membership sites, testing environments, or for any site where administrators need to switch between multiple accounts.

 ## Features